f1n3g4n/Django-project-on-Linux/README.md

 ```bash
 ifconfig
 ```
-And then run the server on local ip plus the port (if you want) check this example
+And then run the server on local ip plus the port (the port is if you want) check this example
 ```bash
 python3 manage.py runserver 192.168.xxx.xxx 5000
 ```